 - Mushrooms – stay away from fungi in general

 - Frozen foods & left-overs

 During the first 10 days postpartum, your diet should be focused on cleansing from the birth, building digestive fire and lactation.
 Everything you eat should be soupy, hot, oily and moist.
 Make sure to cook your grains and soups with more water than you normally would, and for longer.
 Your rice shouldn’t look like rice, it should look like mush!
 Use vegetables with caution during this time.
 They all have a level of astringency, which is difficult to process at first.
 Spend some days building up your digestive fire before introducing vegetables.

 After the first 10 days, the focus shifts away from cleansing and moves towards rebuilding tissues, and strengthening digestion and lactation.
 Continue eating foods that are oily, soupy and hot, as well as adding more vegetables, grains (not so mushy) and stews.
 Food gets more interesting at this stage, and can include some soft fresh cheeses, juice and even buttery shortbread~yum!

-During this final phase of your postpartum window, your focus is mainly on your strong rejuvenation, as well as digestion and lactation.
+During this final phase of your postpartum window, your focus is mainly on your strong rejuvenation (as well as digestion and lactation).
 Your postpartum diet can now expand to a larger variety of foods, which can each hold their own identity on your plate (you have now graduated from solely mushy foods)!